mwgabby-li/Mab/ReadMe.md

   * The first would probably involve making the parser aware of valid variables.
 * Report source line on interpreter errors.
 * Full debugger support.
+* Bitwise operators with the same operator as booleans.

 ## Self assessment